+- Program eligibility criteria changed, client no longer eligible.

-- The client is ineligible due to change in ADAP eligibility criteria. - The client is ineligible for ADAP due to no longer meeting ADAP-eligibility criteria. - The client did not recertify. - The client did not fill prescription as required by program. - The client is deceased. - Other
+- Client's eligibility changed, client no longer meets eligibility criteria.

+- The client did not recertify

+- The client did not fill prescription as required by program

+- The client is deceased

+- Other

+- Unknown

 ADAP Services